tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 #  Introduction

 The Datagram Transport Layer Security (DTLS) protocol was designed for securing connection-less transports, like UDP.
 DTLS, like TLS, starts with a handshake, which can be computationally demanding (particularly when public key cryptography is used).
 After a successful handshake, symmetric key cryptography is used to apply data origin authentication, integrity and confidentiality protection.
-This two-step approach allows to amortize the cost of the initial handshake to subsequent application data protection.
+This two-step approach allows endpoints to amortize the cost of the initial handshake across subsequent application data protection.
 Ideally, the second phase where application data is protected lasts over a longer period of time since the established keys will only need to be updated once the key lifetime expires.

 In the current version of DTLS, the IP address and port of the peer are used to identify the DTLS association.
 Unfortunately, in some cases, such as NAT rebinding,